-Updated on September 11th, 2020 by Bob Ciura
+Updated on April 16th, 2021 by Bob Ciura

 It is likely that at some point, investors have come across the term market capitalization (or market cap), although many investors may not know what the term means.
 But the concept of market capitalization is very straightforward.
 Market capitalization simply refers to the total value of a company’s outstanding stock.

 You can download your free copy of the large-cap stocks list, along with relevant financial metrics like price-to-earnings ratios, dividend yields, and payout ratios, by clicking on the link below:

-This article will discuss large cap stocks, and an analysis of our top 10 large-cap stocks, ranked according to expected total returns in the Sure Analysis Research Database.
+This article will discuss large cap stocks, and an analysis of our top 7 large-cap stocks, ranked according to expected total returns in the Sure Analysis Research Database.

 Table of Contents

 You can instantly jump to any specific section of the article by clicking on the links below: